pjotrp/heyu-run/README.md

 heyu-run does not actually invoke heyu, but it writes a shell script to STDOUT, which invokes heyu.
 This is dictated by the fact that the spidermonkey edition of Javascript on OpenWRT does not allow for system calls.
-But actually, it is a good idea, the state machine should be independent of the switching system.
+But actually this is a good idea: the state machine should be independent of the switching system.
 So, to switch on light1 and update the state machine the command is